PeterHUistyping/Computer_System_Guidance/README.md

 # Computer System Guidance

-A collection of *Computer System* Projects, including Database, OS and others.
+A collection of *Computer System* Projects, built up from,

+- OS
+- Concurrent and Distributed System
+- Computer Architecture

+Application domain

+- Database
+- Game Engine

 In addition, there are also references (paper, ebook, repo, tool, etc) that's interesting and helpful, ranging from beginner to advanced.